Recharge Gaming League (RGL) is currently a North American (NA) and European (EU) only league.

 The home team will decide which side of the map they'd like to play on.

 The winner will be the first team to have won four rounds.

-A half in koth will end after a team has won two rounds or a team has reached four round wins.
-Meaning a minimum of two halfs will be played and a potential overtime half if a team hasn't won four rounds in the first two halfs.
+A half in KOTH will end after one team has either won two rounds or reached four round wins.
+A minimum of two halves will be played.

 In the first half the home team wins 2 rounds, and the away team wins 1.
 (2-1)

 In the second half: the away team wins two rounds and the home wins none.
 (2-3)

 The score is now Home: 2 | Away: 3.
 Since neither team has won 4 rounds, we go into a third half.

 In the third half: the away team wins the first round and the game is over as they have reached 4 round wins.
 (2-4)